yungyDPR/TrainingData/README.md

 ## Naming convention

-* BnF files are named with the Gallica ark identifier
+* BnF files are named with the Gallica ark identifier.
-* INHA files are named with the identifier provided in their online notice
+* INHA files are named with the identifier provided in their online notice.

 ## GROBID models